-From time to time, materials may be donated to the library for potential inclusion in the collection.
-Donated items are accepted only when offered without conditions.
-All donated items are evaluated in accordance with the criteria applied to purchased materials.
+Donated items are only accepted when offered without conditions.
+All donated items are evaluated in accordance with the criteria applied to purchased materials and must be in new or near new condition.
 Unsuitable and unwanted items are dealt with by sale, donation or disposal.